Oneledger/protocol/node/doc/dataModel.md

 	- Contact Info
 	- default Account
 	- Set of Accounts (Set of Wallets?)
-	- Set of Trusted ChainNode
+	- Set of Trusted ChainNodes

-Group -- a hiearchtical (or graph) collection, fine-grained
+Group -- a hiearchtical (or graph?) collection, fine-grained

 	- Group Id
 	-----------------------